The superbill: what it is and why you need it

 When your practice does not accept a client’s insurance, you have the option to provide a superbill for the client.
 It is not a mandatory requirement that you offer this service.
 You can make the decision for your practice that you do not offer superbills.

-If you decide that you will offer this service, then it is important that you discuss this process with your clients before initiating services and again upon intake.
+If you decide to offer superbills, discuss this process with your clients before initiating services and again upon intake.

-Once you have created the superbill, you have several options for what to do with it.
+Once you have created the superbill for insurance, you have a few choices on how to proceed.
 It is important to decide what works best for your practice.

-There are some benefits for your practice and for your client if you decide to provide superbill.
+There are some benefits for your practice and for your client if you decide to provide superbill for insurance:

-Decrease paperwork for your practice: As an out-of-network provider, you decrease the paperwork required for your practice.
+3. Decrease paperwork for your practice: As an out-of-network provider, you decrease the paperwork required for your practice including:

 • Insurance credentialing paperwork or re-credentialing paperwork